Updated

 Pros

-- Offline mobile app lets field workers report incidents from remote sites without connectivity — critical for OSHA compliance because unreported incidents due to connectivity issues become compliance gaps
+• Offline mobile app lets field workers report incidents from remote sites without waiting for connectivity

 Cons